-The second reduction technique exploited a symmetry reduction theorem [23, Theorem 2] that we proved for general parallel numerical programs.
+The second reduction technique exploited a symmetry reduction theorem (Appendix A.2) that we proved for general parallel numerical programs.
 To see how this comes into play in this example, observe that in $M{\rm par}$, the worker processes can send their requests to the random number server in any order.
 Hence in one execution worker 1 may get the first block of random numbers and worker 2 the second block, while in another execution the situation could be reversed.
 In fact, any permutation of the block distribution can take place on each iteration of the main loop, and the model checker will be forced to explore all of them, leading to a rapid blowup in the number of states of $M{\rm par}$.
 This problem does not, however, arise for $M{\rm seq}$, because $M{\rm seq}$ utilizes the random numbers in a fixed order.
-Moreover, for all executions of M{seq} , both the output vector and the path condition turn out to be invariant under these permutations.
+Moreover, for all executions of $M{\rm seq}$, both the output vector and the path condition turn out to be invariant under these permutations.
 The upshot of our symmetry reduction theorem is that in these circumstances, it suffices to explore only one of these permutations in $M{\rm par}$, rather than all of them.

 Using these reductions, we were able to establish IEEE equivalence for $n \leq 9$.
-These reductions appear to be fairly general and should be useful with a wide variety of parallel numerical programs.